luddekn/dotfiles/README.md

 _This README.md file is mainly used as documentation for myself to remember certain things_

+# Linux Help

+A great site that explains subjects in Linux: [TheLinuxBook](https://thelinuxbook.com/)

 # Distro

 Using Arch Linux, download ISO [here](https://archlinux.org/download/).